kikito/kiki.to/source/blog/2014-04-11-rule-4-make-stateless-modules.md

 title: 'Rule #4: Make stateless modules'
 ---

-This is the fourht rule of my [Guide to building Lua modules](/blog/2014/03/30/a-guide-to-building-lua-modules).
+This is the fourth rule of my [Guide to building Lua modules](/blog/2014/03/30/a-guide-to-building-lua-modules).

 <!-- MORE -->